- Military Life Cycle

 - A coach who encourages your child to work hard and reach his or her potential

-- A friend without children interested in spending time with your child
+- A family friend interested in spending time with your child

 Other ways to find a mentor